 Now onto the best habits to adopt!

 The first would have to be drinking more water.
 This is quite a unique “resolution” as people would typically say “eat healthier”.
-Although eating healthy is equally important, we believe that if you’re not used to eating a healthier lifestyle this could be much harder to adopt.
+Although eating healthy is equally important, we believe that if you’re not used to leading a healthier lifestyle, this could be much harder to adopt.
 Therefore, starting small and drinking at least 9 glasses of water per day is a great start.

 Drinking more water has a series of amazing health benefits, to name a few…

 Having a stable sleeping cycle means the same bedtime and wake up time, even on the weekends.
 Stick to a Routine.
 The trick to a healthy sleep cycle is to get into a routine.
 Make Mornings Bright and Keep the Night Dark.
 Light tells your body’s clock when it’s time to wake up.
 At night, dim the lights to cue your body that it’s time for sleep.
 Set your alarm earlier and earlier each day.
 Just like you gradually scaled back your bedtime, you should do the same with your wake up time.

 Being well-rested helps improve your memory and helps you be more creative!

 Researchers at Harvard University and Boston College found that people seem to strengthen the emotional components of a memory during sleep, which may help spur the creative process.